Cribio/Cribio.github.io/_posts/2018-05-14-acuerdo-de-cooperacion-INBio-CRBio.md

 }

 function UTCLocal(hileraFechaHora) {
-  var fecha = new Date(hileraHora);    // The function convert the parameter ISO Date string to the UTC shift. var desfase = (0-fecha.getTimezoneOffset())/60;
+  var fecha = new Date(hileraFechaHora);    // The function convert the parameter ISO Date string to the UTC shift. var desfase = (0-fecha.getTimezoneOffset())/60;
   if (desfase > 0) {
      desfase = "+" + desfase.toString();